-Hire a medical billing specialist as an advocate
+Hire a medical billing specialist

 According to some estimates, roughly eight in 10 hospital bills have multiple errors.
 Hiring a medical billing specialist can save you the money and headache of fighting with the health care provider over something that you believe has been incorrectly billed.